brian32768/svxlink-docker/README.md

 ## To do

-Make the build into stage one and run in stage 2 to reduce image size
+Make the build in stage 1 and
+run in stage 2 to reduce image size

 Can I run in Alpine instead of Debian?